ronaldooeee/CMSI402/README.md

 # CMSI402
-Repository for CMSI 402 containing code and assets for Project (NONAME)
+Repository for CMSI 402 containing code and assets for Project (Pending Title)